Lesotho Safety Guide

 Medium Risk

-Use a cross-body bag, keep phones out of sight, avoid displaying cash.
+Prevention: Use a cross-body bag, keep phones out of sight and walk in pairs after dark.

 Medium Risk